 R. Steven HicksR.
 STEVEN “STEVE” HICKS, Austin, Texas, was appointed to a term on The University of Texas System Board of Regents by Governor Rick Perry in February 2009.
-He was reappointed in February 2011.
+He was reappointed in February 2011, and again in January 2015 by Governor Greg Abbott.

-Regent Hicks was elected Vice Chairman by the Board on February 8, 2011 and reelected as Vice Chairman on August 22, 2013.
-He is Chairman of the Academic Affairs Committee and is a member of the Audit, Compliance, and Management Review Committee; the Facilities Planning and Construction Committee; and the Technology Transfer and Research Committee.
-Vice Chairman Hicks serves on the Board of Directors of The University of Texas Investment Management Company (UTIMCO) and is an Athletics Liaison.
+Regent Hicks was elected Vice Chairman by the Board on February 8, 2011, reelected as Vice Chairman on August 22, 2013, and again on May 13, 2015.
+He is Chairman of the Finance and Planning Committee and serves as a member of the Academic Affairs Committee; the Audit, Compliance, and Management Review Committee; and the Facilities Planning and Construction Committee.
+Vice Chairman Hicks serves on the Board of Directors of The University of Texas Investment Management Company (UTIMCO) and is the Board’s Athletics Liaison.
+He previously served as Chairman of the Academic Affairs Committee and of the Audit, Compliance, and Management Review Committee.

 Regent Hicks owns and serves as Executive Chairman of Capstar Partners, LLC, a private investment firm.
 Capstar Partners is the controlling shareholder in DMX, Inc., a company engaged in the provision of business media services, including video, music, and scent technologies; Andrew Harper, a high-end travel publishing and services firm; and Harden Healthcare, a company engaged in the skilled nursing, home health, and related fields.
 Capstar Partners is the largest investor in CPO Commerce, an e-commerce company that partners with consumer product manufacturers to sell nonstandard inventory.
 Capstar also owns the Big EZ Ranch, a bed and breakfast lodge and real estate development in Montana.